stonerl/nova-prettier-extension/prettier.novaextension/README.md

 To use external Prettier plugins, simply install them along with Prettier in your project.

-## Configuring Prettier+
+## Configuring Prettier⁺

-Prettier+ automatically detects any supported configuration files in your project, including those located in subfolders (e.g. in monorepos), and uses them by default.
+Prettier⁺ automatically detects any supported configuration files in your project, including those located in subfolders (e.g. in monorepos), and uses them by default.

-If no configuration files are found, Prettier+ will fall back to the options set in the extension or project settings.
+If no configuration files are found, Prettier⁺ will fall back to the options set in the extension or project settings.

-You can also force Prettier+ to always use these settings — even if configuration files are present — by enabling the `Ignore Configuration Files` option.
+You can also force Prettier⁺ to always use these settings — even if configuration files are present — by enabling the `Ignore Configuration Files` option.

 Additionally, you can specify a global configuration file in the extension or workspace settings.